 My Mom died in 2009.
 I miss her daily.
-We loved each other and we were very close, and I know that’s not how it always works out.
-I was so very sad when she died.
-She was diagnosed with colon cancer and two weeks later she was gone.
+We loved each other, and we were very close, and I know that’s not how it always works out.
+I was so sad when she died.
+She was diagnosed with colon cancer, and two weeks later, she was gone.
 Not gone exactly, but gone from this earth plane.

-When I was young I was taught about heaven, hell and even an “in-between” place labeled purgatory.
-I was raised in a world where we went to church every Sunday and, honestly, I didn’t question religion or spirituality until I was a mother myself.
+When I was young, I was taught about heaven, hell, and even an “in-between” place labeled purgatory.
+I was raised in a world where we went to church every Sunday, and, honestly, I didn’t question religion or spirituality until I was a mother myself.
 My thinking has changed—evolved if you will—significantly since I was in my 20’s and 30’s.
-I do go to church, although my current faith community doesn’t look the same as the one I belonged to for the first 40 years of my life.
-I do believe in God.
-I do believe in an after-life and I do believe I will again see the many people I love, who have gone before me.
-I have faith in the “other side”.
-However, I don’t usually call it heaven any more because “heaven”, for me, implies “up there”.
-I think the spirit world is a lot closer than up past the clouds, and that brings me comfort and peace.
+I do go to church, although my current faith community doesn’t look the same as the one I belonged to for the first 40 years of my life I do believe in God and an after-life where I and will again see the people I love, who have gone before me.
+I have faith in the “other side.”
+And, I think the spirit world is a lot closer than up past the clouds, and that brings me comfort and peace.

 When I talk about Peace in Your Home, it’s not just in times when everything is going great.
 Those times are gifts, for sure, but for most people, there are bumps on the road of life.
 Maybe you had a disagreement with your teenager or your partner.
-Maybe you’re not feeling like you’re on top of your game or maybe you’re not even feeling like you’re IN the game.
-Maybe you’ve lost a job, or a friend or a great Mom.
-There aren’t too many things that we can just “magic away” like the fairy in one of my granddaughter’s books.
+Perhaps you don’t feel like you’re on top of your game, or even in the game.
+Maybe you’ve lost a job, a friend, or a great Mom.
+There aren’t too many things that we can simply “magic away.”
 But, with patience and faith, maybe we can at least find peace.